mitra-ep/rOCEAN/README.md

 library(rOCEAN)
 gCT<-simesCT(mps=pvalmat, m=nrow(pvalmat)*ncol(pvalmat))
 ```
-The simesCT() function calculates five key parameters needed for downstream TDP estimation.
+The simesCT() function calculates five key parameters needed for downstream *TDP* estimation.
 For more details on these parameters, see:
 Meijer, R. J., & Goeman, J. J. (2019). *Hommel’s procedure in linear time*. _Biometrika_, **106**(2), 483–489. [https://doi.org/10.1093/biomet/asz006](https://doi.org/10.1093/biomet/asz006)

 These parameters are independent of any specific feature set and only need to be computed once for a given dataset and $\alpha$ level.
 You can reuse gCT for multiple runs of ocean() with different feature sets.

-## TDP calculation
+### *TDP* Calculation

 Now using the simulated p-value matrix, you can test the core functionality of rOCEAN based on a small two-way feature set.
-Foolowing code estimates the true discovery proportion (TDP) at three levels, for the given feature set:
+Following code estimates the true discovery proportion (TDP) at three levels, for the given feature set:

 ```{r}
 library(rOCEAN)